Exploring the Current Practices in Research Assessment within Indian Academia

 2. Shift from online to hybrid workshop mode: As the Covid-19 cases were declining as the project activities picked up pace, the identified stakeholders were more interested in a physical workshop for better engagement and participation.
 Because of this unanticipated development, one workshop was modified to hybrid/physical.

-Since physical workshops need a higher budget, we co-organised them with the Department of Science and Technology, Ministry of Science and Technology, Government of India to share the cost and access the physical infrastructure required to host the same.
+Since physical workshops need a higher budget, we co-organized them with the Department of Science and Technology, Ministry of Science and Technology, Government of India to share the cost and access the physical infrastructure required to host the same.

 Outcomes of the Project